-The suburban North Campus is located on a 160acre wooded site on Capper Road between Lem Turner Road (S.R.
-115) and the Interstate 295 rightof-way.
-A second phase of the campus opened in January, 1979.
-It provides additional classrooms. laboratories, a greenhouse, administrative offices, student lounges, and a 308-seat general purpose auditorium.
+The suburban North Compacts to the local entering are wooded site on Capper Road between from Turner Road (S.R.
+45) and the office mass 290 right of way.
+Also and phase of the compass council in January, 2001.
+It provides additional classrooms, laboratories, a greenhouse, administrative effices, student low governor at 308 seat general purpose auditorium.

-The North Campus also offers college credit classes in Nassau County.
+The North Campus ruse offers college credit classes in Massau Courty.